 Standard walkers offer a more simplistic design, consisting of a metal frame designed to support the user with each step.
 While they offer a good amount of support, they require upper body strength to use effectively and can slow the user down while walking.
-Our folding walker offers all the support of a standard walker, along with a few extra bonuses.
+Our folding walker and upright walker offer offers all the support of a standard walker, along with a few extra bonuses.

 For easier mobility, rolling walkers take the stability of a standard walker and add wheels to the front legs.
 They are slightly less stable, but can be a good choice for those who plan on walking around outside and make it easier to maneuver uneven surfaces.
 Our folding walker comes with attachable wheels that give it all the functionality and mobility of a traditional rolling walker.

 Rollators are another name for four wheel walkers, and are a great choice for moving around quickly and making maneuverability easy.
-They often feature seats, baskets, and other accessories that help when out and about.
-Our rollator wheelchair and rollator walker both fit this description.
+They oftenfeature seats, baskets, and other accessories that help when out and about.
+Our rollator wheelchair, upright walker, rollator walker, Series T, and 3-wheel rollator all fit this description.

+All of our walkers can be conveniently folded for storage and travel needs.
 Folding walkers offer the stability of standard models but can collapse to a portable size.
-This makes them great for travel or storage, as they’re able to condense in seconds.
 Try our rollator walker for portable convenience you can trust in, and don’t forget that our other two walkers feature a foldable design as well.

 All our rollators and walkers feature a lightweight aluminum frame.
 This keeps your mobility aid easy to move around, while still durable enough to stand up to years of use.
 Aluminum is also rust-proof, letting you take it anywhere you need.

-The seat platform on our rollator walker and rollator wheelchair is made of a breathable mesh, to regulate temperature while sitting.
-The seats allow users to sit and rest anywhere and is soft enough for extended comfort.
+The seat platform on our rollators and the Upright Walker are made of a breathable mesh, to regulate temperature while sitting.
+The seats allow users, who fatigue more quickly, to sit and rest anywhere, and are soft enough for extended comfort.